 When the need for public consultation was in its infancy, many providers of ATM/ANS were caught unawares by the surprise delays and unexpected stoppage of their projects caused by popular vote or organised public objection.
 Today, providers of ATM/ANS and or airport operators, airlines and ATM have acquired extensive experience and automatically undertake public consultation and have become better able to gauge the time needed and what is involved in such consultations.

 Activity 6, Assumptions, Enablers and Constraints, is the time when the specialists will be called upon to provide key information such that the Airspace Design team can make informed decisions on the project's evolution.
+Activity 6 marks the end of the Planning Phase.

 Key partners in during Activity 6 are the Stakeholders, primarily airline operators, infrastructure managers, data houses, adjacent providers of ATM/ANS, airport operators – effectively, the parties identified in the airspace design team both core and extended team.
 The involvement of these experts is vital because they are specialists in their particular fields and avoid the making of wrong assumptions about what different enablers can or cannot do, and when they will or can become available.
 For example, the protracted process of installing a new DME could, without involvement of the infrastructure manager, be completely underestimated.
 Whilst on the one hand there is a question of order and delivery times, on the other, land has to be found, an access road ensured, security, the site requires construction, electricity provision and the equipment needs calibration.
 This can take up to 18 months in difficult cases.